kube-green/kube-green/README.md

 ## API Reference documentation

 API reference is automatically generated with [this tool](https://github.com/ahmetb/gen-crd-api-reference-docs).
-To generate it automatically, are added in api versioned folder a file `doc.go` with the content of file `groupversion_info.go` and a comment with `+genclient` in the `sleepinfo_types.go` file.
+To generate it automatically, are added in api versioned folder a file `doc.go` with the content of file `groupversion_info.go` and a comment with `+genclient` in the `sleepinfo_types.go` file for the resource type.

 ## Acknowledgement